lee-chase/vite-js-carbon-web-components/CodeAlong.md

                })}"
               >
                 <p class="page--landing__p">
-                  Carbon provides styles and components in Vanilla, React, Angular, and Vue for anyone building on the web.
+                  Carbon provides components and styles for all.
+Whether using Vanilla, Web Components, React, or another reactive library, you can build with Carbon.
                 </p>
               </div>
             </div>